elitistsnob/typora-gitlab-theme/README.md

 # Gitlab theme for Typora
 Created by Kent Pribbernow

-A Typora theme that looks and feels like Gitlab's familiar web interface.
+A Typora theme that looks and feels like Gitlab's familiar markdown styles.

 ## Installation instructions
 * Download the zipped project package.